YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 will see in my notes.
 Secondly, from almost any projective variety we can construct a Moishezon space via bimeromorphic modification, making Moishezon spaces versatile in birational geometry.
 Thirdly, by Artin’s fundamental theorem, the category of Moishezon spaces appears naturally in moduli theory.
-Another compelling reason to consider the Moishezon category is that it allows cutand-paste operations similar to those we can perform in topology.
+Another compelling reason to consider the Moishezon category is that it allows cut-and-paste operations similar to those we can perform in topology.

 Here is the outline: